Start date: 2021

-What problem does this research address?
+What problem did this research address?

 In the past doctors have tended to look at how we can cure the cancer but as more people are surviving the disease there is an urgent need to look into how to improve patient’s lives after cure.
 The results of having treatment for bowel cancer can leave 3 of 4 patients with poor control of their bowels for at least 1 year after surgery and for 25% of patients this can be a long term problem (known as LARS).

-How will this study work?
+How did this study work?

 What could this study achieve?